Chiamaka-Rita/Data-Analysis-Study-Projects/SQL/README.md

 The goal of this project is to clean this dataset by making it consistent, correct and free from errors.
 Upon an initial look into this dataset, I discovered the following inconsistencies;
 1. There were lot of special characters within the dataset
 2. Blank columns
-3. Inconsistent metrics used
+3. Inconsistent use of metrics within some columns
-4. Unstandardized date
+4. Mismatched data types

 ### Skills Demonstrated
 The skills demonstrated in this project includes the use of GROUPBY, Data Definition Language (DDL), Data Manipulation Language (DML) and CASE statements.

 ### Data transformation
 Excel was used for initial data exploration to get an overall insight on what the data looked like.
-The club column was had lots blanks however, using font color and unhiding the columns helped make the data visible.
-In addtion to the invisible data, there exists line breaks with the data that made them invisible when imported in postgreSQL database.
-To resolve this, TRIM together with Find and Replace was used.
+Upon initial observation, the club column was filled with lots blanks.
+However, with the use of font color and unhiding the columns, the data became visible.
+In addtion to an invisible data, the club column had line breaks within which made the data within the column not visible when imported into postgreSQL database.
+To resolve this, TRIM together with Find and Replace was used to fix this issue.

 ### Duplicates
-The dataset was checked for duplicates using the ID before starting the cleaning process.
+The dataset was checked for duplicates using before starting off with the cleaning process.
 No duplicates were found.

-### Contract, Loan date end
+### Contract, Loan Date End
-The contract column contained special characters (~) when indicating the players that are signed up to a club.
+The contract column contained special characters (~) to indicate the expected duration of players signed to a club.
 Also, it included the information of players that were on loan and those that were free.
-To make meaningful insight from this column, the contract column was split into two: contract start date and contract end date.
-Also, because the loan end date included the same information as that of the contract.
-Another column was created contract status to cover up for the players status.
-This column will make it easier to know players that are signed to a club and those that are not.
-After the cleaning the datatype type for the column was changed to standardize things
+To make meaningful insight from this column, the contract column was split into two: contract_start_date and contract_end_date.
+Also, the loan Date End column included the same information about players on loan as the contract column.
+Hence, an additional column was created to indicate a player's contract status.
+This column (contract_status) will make it easier to know players that are signed to a club, those on loan, and free agents.
+After the cleaning, the datatype type for each of the columns were standardized.

 ### Height, Weight
-The metric system was chosen as the option for measurement for the height and weight column to standardize them.
-For this column the clauses LEFT, RIGHT, SUBSTRING, WILDCARDS was used to extract the necessary object and then a conversion of data was performed.
-Before this was done, the data was converted to numeric to allow for mathematical operation and then the column name were changed for recognition purposes.
+For the purpose of consistency, the metric system chosen for the height and weight columns were **cm** and **kg** respectively.
+The SQL statements LEFT, RIGHT, SUBSTRING, POSITION, REPLACE, and WILDCARDS were used to extract the necessary object before the data was converted to numeric to allow for mathematical operation.
+Subsequently, the columns were renamed to be more descriptive by including the metric type to the column name.

+### Positions
+A new column (positions_count) was created to indicate the total number of positions that can be played by each player.

 ### Value, Wages, and Releaseclause
-There was inconsistency observed in this column as it can be seen that some rows contained M to represent millions and some contained K to represent thousands.
-Moreover, this is a money or numeric day type but then this was found to be in varying character type.
-So for cleaning this, the € symbol was first removed then rows with M was multiplied by 1000000 while rows with K was multiplied by 1000 and the columns were renamed.
+There were inconsistencies in these columns with regards to the represention of the monetary values where thousands were represented with K and millions in M. In addition, the the columns had an inconsistent data type.
+For consistency and correctness, the € symbol was first removed then rows with M was multiplied by 1000000 while rows with K was multiplied by 1000.
+Also, the columns were renamed to include the currency type of the players wages.

 ### W/F, SM, IR
-These columns contained special characters which were removed using LEFT and then they were casted into integers.
-The columns data type were also adjusted for consistency
+These columns contained special characters which were removed using LEFT and then the values were casted into the right data type.

 ### Hits
-The hits had K in the rows and lots of blanks, so the blanks were replaced with null because it could be that the data was not available at during data entry time.
-So, rather than leaving it blank, NULL was used to represent the data.
+The hits column had an inconsistent data type, inconsitent represntation of the values where a thousand was represented with K and it included lot of blanks.
+For this column, the blanks spaces were replaced with NULL, the values were casted to the correct data type and rows with K were converted by multiplying each with a thousand.

 ### Renaming Vague Columns
 Columns with less decriptive names were renamed.
-Some of such columns includes pot, ova, bov,sm, am etc
+Some of such columns includes pot, ova, bov,sm, am etc.